dataswift/open-source-developer-portal/app/guides/receive-money/01-direct-onboarding.md

 ### Step A. Construct OAuth authorization request URL

 Create a URL to send the user to in order to create a new Dwolla Direct account.
-When the user has created a Direct account, they’ll be prompted to give your application permission to access their account, and if they agree, they will be redirected back to your application.
-More detail for implementing the OAuth flow can be found in the [API documentation](https://docsv2.dwolla.com/#oauth).
+When the user has created a Direct account, they’ll be prompted to give your application permission to access their data based on the scopes requested, and if they agree, they will be redirected back to your application.
+More detail on implementing the OAuth flow can be found in the [Dwolla OAuth 2.0 guide](/guides/auth/authorization-code-flow.html).

 Be sure to request the `Send` and `Funding` scopes in the initial authorization request.
 By requesting the `Send` and `Funding` scopes Dwolla will prompt the user within the OAuth flow to attach a verified bank, which is needed in order to send money.